Hallandale High School

-Hallandale High School is a public high school and magnet school located in Hallandale Beach, Florida.
+Hallandale Magnet High School is a public high school and magnet school located in Hallandale Beach, Florida.
 The school is a part of the Broward County Public Schools district and was established in 1973.

-It serves: Hallandale Beach, Pembroke Park, and West Park.
+It serves Hallandale Beach, Pembroke Park, and West Park.

 History

 In 1996 Moses Barnes was to become principal of Hallandale; he was previously at Lauderhill Middle School.

+The current principal is Paula Peters.

 Magnet programs

 Hallandale High is an All Magnet High School.
-The Magnet programs are broken down into three houses.
-The two major being Communications and International Affairs, alongside the smaller Urban Teacher Academy.
-Under these programs classes are based around these fields:
+The magnet programs are broken down into three houses, the two major being Communications and International Affairs, alongside the smaller Urban Teacher Academy.
+Under these programs, classes are based around these fields: